YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <details>
 <summary> Tensor basics </summary>

 ##### TensorLet provides basic tensor algebraic operations, such as addition and different multiplication methods.
-In TensorLet, all third order tensors are objects of the Tensor3D template class and all matrix are objects of the Mat template class.
+In TensorLet, all third order tensors are objects of the Tensor3D template class and all matrix are objects of the Mat template class, which provided by the third party library Eigen/MKL.
 You can refer to Class list for more details.

 #### Examples
 	Tensor3D<double> tensor = random(10,10,10);	// Creating a tensor